awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_USER.md

 # CREATE USER<a name="r_CREATE_USER"></a>

-Creates a new database user account\.
+Creates a new database user\.
+Database users can retrieve data, run commands, and perform other actions in a database, depending on their privileges and roles\.
 You must be a database superuser to run this command\.

 ## Required privileges<a name="r_CREATE_USER-privileges"></a>